epquito/pokeclone_Kubernetes/README.md

 ## Repository Structure

+The deployment of this app is split between two repositories.
+This one handles the Docker and Kubernetes, while the AWS infrastructure is created through our [Terraform](https://github.com/epquito/terraform-pokeclone) repo.

-The repository is organized into multiple branches, each dedicated to different stages of the deployment process:
+This repository is organized into multiple branches, each dedicated to different stages of the deployment process:

 ### `master` Branch